IllumiDesk/helm-chart/README.md

 ## Configuration

+Note: Please follow instructions to install the [Cert Manager]('https://github.com/jetstack/cert-manager/releases/download/v1.0.2/cert-manager.yaml') if you are using the ALB Ingress Controller.

 The following tables lists the configurable parameters of the chart and their default values.

 | Parameter                                                                  | Description                                                                                                                              | Default                                                                             |